internetarchive/openlibrary/openlibrary/coverstore/README.md

 # How it works

-As of 2022-11, the way coverstore works is that wew covers that are uploaded to Open Library go into `/1/var/lib/openlibrary/coverstore/localdisk/` within a directory named `/YYYY/MM/DD/`.
+As of 2022-11, the way coverstore works is that new covers that are uploaded to Open Library go into `/1/var/lib/openlibrary/coverstore/localdisk/` within a directory named `/YYYY/MM/DD/`.
 A record for each cover (and its size variants) is recorded within the `cover` table of the `coverstore` psql db located on `ol-db1`.

 At some (presumably advantageous if) regular interval, as the `localdisk` fills, the files can undergo archival, a process whereby covers are compressed and bundled into tar archives which are moved into the `/1/var/lib/openlibrary/coverstore/items/` directory within folders called "staging items" (e.g. `covers_0007`).
 The database reference to these covers' filename paths are updated accordingly by the `archive.py` script.